eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 The app can load infrequently used chunks only when they are needed.
 It saves initial parsing time and may make the first page appear faster.

-Webpack is undergoing a rewrite and this will hopefully be fixed.
+Webpack is undergoing a rewrite and the issue with chunk hash values will hopefully be fixed.
-However we'll also have to wait till every Webpack plugin is rewritten.
+However we'll also have to wait till many Webpack plugins are rewritten before we use Webpack 2.

 ## <a name="webpackChunksBuild"></a> How can I build and use chunks anyway?